 n.
 Establish rank, grade, or position requirements for personnel who will be designated as the official that may permit the concealed or open carry of privately owned firearms on DoD property for personal protection purposes that are not related to the performance of official duty or duty status.
 At a minimum, this official must be a commander in the grade of O-5 or civilian equivalent in charge of the DoD property.”

 Third, it doesn’t answer several important questions.
 For one, it refers to “DoD property.”
-So the question arises: if I am authorized to carry on my base, does that authorization extend to other bases as well?
-While this may not be a big deal for personnel stationed where only one installation exists, in my area there are no less than six different DoD installations, each with their own commanding officer.
-If my commanding officer is only authorized to bless me on my base, how does that help me if I’m required to travel to another base to use a medical or other facility?
+So the question arises: if I am authorized to carry on my base, does that authorization extends to other bases as well?
+While this may not be a big deal for personnel stationed where only one installation exists, in my area, there are no less than six different DoD installations, each with their own commanding officer.
+If my commanding officer is only authorized to bless me on my base, how does that help me if I’m required to travel to another base to use medical or other facilities?
 For another, it gets really vague about non-DoD government facilities, stating “[n]othing in this issuance will be construed as affecting the authority of the Secretary of Homeland Security to provide for the protection of facilities (including the buildings, grounds, and properties of the General Services Administration) that are under the jurisdiction, custody, or control, in whole or in part, of a federal department or agency other than DoD and that are located off a military installation.”
 The directive also does not apply to the National Guard while serving under Title 32 or State Active Duty.
 Finally, the authorizing official must make a determination “that the request falls within an exception under Section 930(d) of Title 18, U.S.C.”
-That last section could either be the easiest part, or the hardest part, depending on your commander and his legal team:
+That last section could either be the easiest part or the hardest part, depending on your commander and his legal team:

 18 USC 930(a) states: “Except as provided in subsection (d), whoever knowingly possesses or causes to be present a firearm or other dangerous weapon in a Federal facility (other than a Federal court facility), or attempts to do so, shall be fined under this title or imprisoned not more than 1 year, or both.”